 The official fest usually takes place around Congo Square in late June, but it was canceled in 2020 because of the Covid-19 pandemic.

 There's a chance they will hold this festival in 2021, but they have yet to announce any plans.
 Make sure to check in and see if there have been any announcements before setting your heart on this activity.

-From June 19-21 and June 24-28, at venues around the city, there will be live music performances, kids activities, dancing, arts and crafts vendors and more.
+From June 19-21 and June 24-28, at venues around the city, there will be live music performances, kids activities, dancing, arts and crafts vendors, and more.

-The big event is the NOLA Colour Me Krazy Carnival Parade, complete with paint and colored powder being thrown around, takes place along Canal Street.
+The big event is the NOLA Colour Me Krazy Carnival Parade, complete with paint and colored powder being thrown around, which takes place along Canal Street.

 This is great fun for anyone, especially kids.
 See the calendar of events here.

 14. Party for the Planet